bravely/bravely/README.md

 * `Civic Education & Engagement` - I want to empower everyone I can to get more involved in their world.

 ### Note About Breaking Changes
-My last name is `Demarest-Mays`.
-I don't respond to my 1.0 name, `Mays`.
+When I upgraded to marriage, my surname was updated to `Demarest-Mays`, from `Mays` originally.

 ## Usage